Play (Mexican band)

-Play, also known as Grupo Play, is a teen Mexican band made in 2006 out of teenagers from the reality show for kids Código F.A.M.A. made by the giant company Televisa.
+Play, also known as Grupo Play or Play Now, is a teen Mexican band made in 2006 out of teenagers from the reality show for kids Código F.A.M.A. made by the giant company Televisa.
 There are 7 members in the band and only 6 out of 7 of the band were in a telenovela from Televisa.
 They have already had their debut CD released in Mexico.
 In their official website they state that their reality show, and telenovelas Código F.A.M.A., Alegrijes y Rebujos, and Mision S.O.S is behind them.
 The group disbanded in 2007 because of problems with their record label.

+In 2024, after a 16-year absence, the group returned to the stage as special guests on the 2000's X Siempre tour.
+From that point on, they officially resumed their career under a new name, Play Now, now consisting only of Gladys, Alex, Roxana, Ánhuar, and Michelle.
+María and Miguel are no longer part of this new phase of the project.
+On November 20, 2024, they released a new version of the song that first brought them fame, “Amor Mío.”